 While you may access and use PHI as part of your job, you may also be asked to disclose PHI to others for a variety of reasons.
 There are a few permitted reasons that you may disclose PHI to others without a client's written approval (Authorization).
 Reasons include discussing a client's own healthcare information with them or providing a copy of the information to the client.
-The Health Agency may also use PHI without a client's authorization for the purposes of treatment, payment, or healthcare operations.
-The rules for disclosing PHI vary by Division and you should familiarize yourself with policy and regulations prior to disclosing any PHI.
+Providers may also use PHI without a client's authorization for the purposes of treatment, payment, or healthcare operations.
+The rules for disclosing PHI vary by type of healthcare provided, (for example Drug and Alcohol treatment is specially protected) and you should familiarize yourself with policy and regulations prior to disclosing any PHI.
 In addition, always ask your supervisor for guidance if you are unsure about permitted reasons for disclosure.